 For most of our patients, the goal of dental care is keeping their smiles whole and healthy from the very first tooth until the last.
-At Cosmetic & Family Dentistry, we completely agree.
+At Cosmetic & Orthodontic Family Dentistry, we completely agree.
 In accordance with the American Dental Association’s recommendations for best practice, we encourage all patients to visit our office at least two times every year.
 These preventive checkups allow Dr. Nazila Ganji and her dental team to partner with patients in stopping many dental health issues before they start and diagnosing other concerns in their earliest stages.
 Contact our team to schedule your checkup or find out more today.

-Checkups & Cleanings
+Dental Checkups & Cleanings

 The foundation for any dental care plan should be regular preventive checkups.
-We don’t typically recommend a one-size-fits-all solution, but when it comes the basics, everyone should at least follow the minimum standards for care: brush two minutes two times each day, floss at least once each day, and visit the dentist twice a year.
+We don’t typically recommend a one-size-fits-all solution, but when it comes to the basics, everyone should at least follow the minimum standards for care: brush two minutes two times each day, floss at least once each day, and visit the dentist twice a year.
 In most cases, this treatment plan alone is effective in eliminating all oral health issues.

 One of the simplest but most effective preventive dentistry treatments we offer is coating with dental sealant.
 This procedure protects tooth enamel from the potentially detrimental effects of plaque and tartar buildup on teeth by sealing out these acidic substances.
 Dental sealants place a clear, plastic coating over teeth to block out bacteria and plaque.
 We are happy to apply sealants to teeth as part of any dental checkup.
 One quick application protects teeth for years.

 Nightguards for TMJ & Bruxism Therapy

 TMJ dysfunction and bruxism may not always stem from the same root cause, but in many cases, the same treatment is effective in preventing damage and relieving pain.
 TMD is the strain of the joints connecting the jaw to the skull, and when this occurs, patients may experience any number of adverse effects including jaw pain, limited jaw mobility, and clicking sounds when opening and closing the mouth.

 Oral Cancer Screenings

-On average, one person each hour dies from oral cancer making it one of the deadliest forms of cancer.
-Many patients believe they do not need to be screened for oral cancer if they don’t smoke, but tobacco use is only one of the many high risk behaviors associated with oral cancer.
+On average, one person each hour dies from oral cancer, making it one of the deadliest forms of this disease.
+Many patients believe they do not need to be screened if they don’t smoke, but tobacco use is only one of the many high-risk behaviors associated with oral cancer.